DUTIR-BioNLP/PhenoTagger-Updates/README.md

 *  Ling Luo, Shankai Yan, Po-Ting Lai, Daniel Veltri, Andrew Oler, Sandhya Xirasagar, Rajarshi Ghosh, Morgan Similuk, Peter N Robinson, Zhiyong Lu.
 [PhenoTagger: A Hybrid Method for Phenotype Concept Recognition using Human Phenotype Ontology](https://doi.org/10.1093/bioinformatics/btab019).
 Bioinformatics, Volume 37, Issue 13, 1 July 2021, Pages 1884–1890.

-## Acknowledgments
-<a name="ac"></a>

-This research is supported by the Intramural Research Programs of the National Institutes of Health, National Library of Medicine.
-Thanks to Dr. Chih-Hsuan Wei for his help with Web APIs.

-## Disclaimer

-This tool shows the results of research conducted in the Computational Biology Branch, NCBI.
-The information produced on this website is not intended for direct diagnostic use or medical decision-making without review and oversight by a clinical professional.
-Individuals should not change their health behavior solely on the basis of information produced on this website.
-NIH does not independently verify the validity or utility of the information produced by this tool.
-If you have questions about the information produced on this website, please see a health care professional.
-More information about NCBI's disclaimer policy is available.

 ***